Jana-Marie/USB-PD-Firmware/docs/console_config.md

 In either case, the device will set the current it requests according to the configured value.
-The value is kept constant across the entire configured voltage range, allowing the current to vary accordingly.
+The value is kept constant across the entire configured voltage range, allowing the current requested to vary accordingly.

 ## Commands